Apply for a Personal Licence

 Application forms which have guidance notes attached can be found in the downloads section at the bottom of this webpage.
 You should read the guidance notes carefully before completing the application form, details of where to lodge a completed application along with the required supporting documents including your Scottish Certificate for Personal Licence Holders can also be found in the guidance notes.

-The current fee for a licence is £50.
+The current application fee is £50.

 The SQA has accredited several organisations that can provide training courses for the purpose of the Scottish Certificate for Personal Licence Holders qualification which can be accessed here Accredited Awarding Bodies and Course Providers